IgorEvansAuthor/www/miklos.md

   Voiced in the first person, the language exudes the narrator’s affectations, egotism, and inordinate love of Greek.
 It is accordingly seasoned with a veritable *plēthṓra* of such terms: transliterated, glossed, and hyperlinked as a matter of course.

   The tightly structured text invites and repays close attention, revealing its substance over time by way of layered recurring themes, economically intricate plotting, and variably accessible meanings.
-Formal language, archaic rhythms, and elaborate mythology fuel brisk pacing, riveting action, and unmistakable comedy.
+Formal language, archaic rhythms, and elaborate mythology fuel brisk pacing, riveting action, and uncomfortable comedy.

   ***

   *Míklos’s* portrayal is unflinching and unflattering, though not entirely unsympathetic.
 He is a complex character whose profoundly alien moral views reflect his failings, not ideals to be emulated, nor flaws tidily redeemed.

-  He philosophizes about mortality while squatting over corpses, justifies brutal violence with unassailable logic, and narrates supernatural combat with the casual detachment of a man filing paperwork.
+  He philosophizes about mortality while squatting over corpses, justifies brutal violence with unassailable logic, and narrates combat with the casual detachment of a man filing paperwork.

   Though vain, pitiless, and deeply flawed besides, he remains perversely relatable: not because he is admirable, but because the spectacle of his slow-moving self-destruction is impossible to ignore.